GBirkel/ljdump/README.md

 By defualt, this script constructs HTML pages after saving everything to the SQLite database.
 This flag skips the HTML.

-`--fifty`
+`--max n`

-Only fetch 50 of the entries that are new since the last sync, then stop.
-Useful for testing the script output before you commit to downloading your whole journal.
+Fetch a maximum of n entries and comments that are new since the last sync, then stop.
+The default is 400, but can be set lower if you want to run a test, or higher if you want to download your whole journal at once and are confident the server won't complain.
+I recommend using the default at least once, then using a value of 1500 afterward until you're caught up.

 `--cache_images`